-Modern Slavery is a crime and violation of Human Rights.
-Ekco is committed to acting ethically in all our business dealings and relationships and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our business or our supply chains.
+Modern slavery is a crime and a serious violation of human rights.
+Ekco is committed to ethical conduct across all business dealings and relationships, and to implementing robust systems and controls that ensure modern slavery does not occur within our organisation or supply chains.

-We firmly support transparency and collaboration to eliminate the risks of modern slavery.
-The following outlines Ekco’s policy in relation to compliance with the Modern Slavery Act (UK) and it applies to all our operations.
+We support transparency, collaboration, and continuous improvement to eliminate the risks of modern slavery.
+This policy outlines Ekco’s approach to compliance with the Modern Slavery Act (UK) and related legislation in all our territories, including the EU Directive 2011/36/EU.

 Principles

-Ekco are Europe’s fastest growing, security-first managed cloud provider operating in Ireland, the UK, the Netherlands, and Malaysia.
-We’ve built close, transformative partnerships with hundreds of customers across Europe, through friendly, personalised support and hands-on management.
+Ekco is Europe’s fastest-growing, security-first managed cloud provider, operating in Ireland, the UK, the Netherlands, Malaysia, and South Africa.
+We have built close partnerships with customers across these regions, driven by personalised support and proactive management.

 Freedom of association & collective bargaining

-Our People Operations team diligently manages all changes to employee terms and conditions through a documented, structured, and monitored process, ensuring compliance with relevant labour laws, and facilitating constructive engagement with employee representatives where appropriate.
+Ekco is not a unionised environment, but we ensure that our People Operations team manages all changes to employee terms and conditions through a structured, documented, and monitored process.
+We respect local labour laws, including the rights of employee representation under the Dutch Works Councils Act, and facilitate constructive engagement with employee representatives where required.

 Our Supply Chain

-We recognise that modern slavery is a complex supply chain issue, and we work in partnership with our customers, suppliers, and partners to address this issue.
-As part of our Third-Party Governance process, we evaluate whether our suppliers & partners also have policies regarding the prevention of human trafficking and slavery within their own organisations and their own supply chains.
+We recognise that addressing modern slavery is a complex supply chain challenge.
+Ekco works with customers, suppliers, and partners to identify and mitigate risks.
+As part of our Third-Party Governance process, we assess whether our suppliers have adequate policies to prevent human trafficking and slavery within their own organisations and supply chains.

 Raising Concerns

-If you have any questions about this policy or any concerns about corruption or bribery within the Ekco organisation or supply chain, please contact the People Operations Team.
+If you have any questions about this policy or concerns about human trafficking, slavery, or related exploitation within the Ekco organisation or supply chain, please contact the People Operations Team.

 Exceptions